What is a hardware wallet?

 How does a Software Wallet compare?
 Software wallets are private online wallets where you can store crypto assets.
 By nature of being online, they are vulnerable to being hacked in various ways.
 Software wallets keep your private keys either on your computer or on the internet!
 If using a software wallet, hackers can gain access by hacking your computer or the servers of the services you use.

-However, since hardware wallets don’t currently cater to all cryptocurrencies, a combination of hardware wallet/s and software wallets is inevitable if one holds a range of crypto coins.
+However, since hardware wallets don’t support all cryptocurrencies, a combination of hardware wallet/s and software wallets may be required depending on the coins held.